 - Create diversified content.
 Content marketing is the bread and butter of B2B email lead generation and other strategies.
 However, it is not enough to duplicate the same article or a case study on the company’s website, LinkedIn, and in email sequences.
 (1) First, some information channels need more simplified content while others require more data-dense pieces.
 (2) Also, create laser-focused content for the needs and preferences of your target audience.
 Startups often try to cater to all industries, and then they realize that tailoring their offerings for just a subset of business directions is more efficient not only in terms of their revenues but also their value to clients.

 - Use a push strategy in content marketing.
 It’s one thing to create the right content, it’s another thing to get it distributed!
 (1) First, after relevant pieces of content are created, salespeople need to have easy access to them.
 Sales enablement tools are helpful in accessing content quickly.
-(2) Second, it’s not only up to the marketing team to push the content to market.
+(2) Second, it’s not only up to the B2B digital marketing agency to push the content to market.
 Get all your SDRs to post links or full texts on their social media accounts to distribute the content through all communication channels.